louismerlin/solved/src/99_kickstarter.md

 - For every two characters, starting with the last one and going backwards, we take the previous letter or symbol in the alphabet and put them next to each other
 - We take those two strings of characters and append them to each other

-This means that `LZC:36` is one of every two characters from the passphrase going forward, increased by one character, and that `|B@6zD` is one of every two caracters from the passphrase going backwards, decreased by one character.
+This means that `LZC:36` is one of every two characters from the passphrase going forward, increased by one character, and that `|B@6zD` is one of every two characters from the passphrase going backwards, decreased by one character.

 In order to recover the passphrase, we need to:
 - Decrease every letter from `LZC:36` by one, giving `KYB925`